-39. Museo del Larimar – A museum located along Calle Isabel la Católica, Museo del Larimar showcases an arrangement of artisan crafts, including jewelry and various objects on Larimar stone, a special variety of stone found in Barahona.
+39. Museo del Larimar – A museum located along Calle Isabel la Católica.
+It showcases an arrangement of artisan crafts, including jewelry and various objects made of Larimar stone, a special variety of stone found in Barahona.

-42. Faro a Colon – Translated to “Columbus’ Lighthouse”, it houses the remains of Christopher Columbus, doubling as a museum and mausoleum.
+42. Faro a Colon – Translated as “Columbus’ Lighthouse,” it houses Christopher Columbus’ remains and serves as a museum and mausoleum.

-43. Fortaleza Ozama – Grassy lawns flank Fortaleza Ozama, a 16th century military structure built by the Spanish.
-Book a tour that takes you around the grounds and learn the history of this military fortress that marked the start of Spanish colonization in the Dominican Republic.
+43. Fortaleza Ozama – Grassy lawns flank Fortaleza Ozama, a 16th-century military structure built by the Spanish.
+Book a guided tour that takes you around the grounds and learn the history of this military fortress that marked the start of Spanish colonization in the Dominican Republic.

-44. Museo Bellapart – The Museo Bellapart is one of many museums in the Colonial Zone, where notable paintings, sculptures, and artwork are arranged on the white walls.
-The art pieces were created by artists of the Dominican Republic throughout the 19th and 20th centuries.
+44. Museo Bellapart – One of the many museums in the Colonial Zone, where notable paintings, sculptures, and artwork are arranged on the white walls.
+The art pieces were created by artists from the Dominican Republic throughout the 19th and 20th centuries.

-45. Museo de Arte Moderno – Located in the Plaza de la Cultura, the Museo de Arte Moderno dedicates its space to contemporary art of the Dominican Republic.
-Its close proximity to many other museums in the Plaza de la Cultura makes it hard to miss out on your list of things to do in Santo Domingo.
+45. Museo de Arte Moderno – Located in the Plaza de la Cultura, the Museo de Arte Moderno dedicates its space to contemporary art from the Dominican Republic.
+Its close proximity to many other museums in the Plaza de la Cultura makes it hard to miss it on your list of things to do in Santo Domingo.

 46. Museo de Cera Juan Pablo Duarte – An intriguing wax museum, the Museo de Cera Juan Pablo Duarte showcases the life of one of the founding fathers of the Dominican Republic, Juan Pabla Duarte.

-47. Museo de las Atarazanas Reales (MAR) – Near the Alcázar de Colón stands a beautiful white building.
-Inside is the Museo de las Atarazanas Reales.
-The Museum of the Royal Shipyards displays an extensive collection of underwater archaeology, including historic shipwrecks found along the Dominican coast.
+47. Museo de las Atarazanas Reales (MAR) – A beautiful white building near the Alcázar de Colón.
+The Museo de las Atarazanas Reales is housed within.
+The Royal Shipyards Museum houses an extensive collection of underwater archaeology, including historic shipwrecks discovered along the Dominican coast.